 After opening the Person Details page, scroll down to the "Data Access Consent (GDPR)" section of the page and choose to "Edit Section".
 Then check the box indicating that "GDPR applies to this user" and then "Update".

-Anyone who uses ClickTime and is subject to the GDPR will be logged out of the system as of May 22nd and required to consent to ClickTime processing data that may be personally identifiable.
+Anyone who uses ClickTime and is subject to GDPR is required to consent to ClickTime processing data that may be personally identifiable.
 This pop-up message will appear and must be acknowledged before the employee can log into ClickTime.

 Consent is required in order to access ClickTime.